JahidIqbal/cow-hut-backend/README.md

-This is fully backend project.To test this api with the help of postman.
+# cow-hut-backend-project
-# auth-backend
+<p>This is a fully backend project built with Node.js.
+You can test the API using Postman.</p>
 # live link
 https://cow-hut-backend-project.vercel.app/